SMoreno73/NodeJS/02-BASES/apuntes.md

 **Factory function:** Is just a function that create another function
 **Recommendation:** When you implement a pack, you'll be dependent.
 So, is recommend don't use a lot packages, just use the necessary because if the future you want to change something , you'll need to change many dependencies. **Use adapter patron**

+**Winston**: This library allow to save the logs, this log are save in combined.log